 Cherry Pie Bars

-- 1/2 cup butter softened
+- 1 cup unsalted butter , softened

-- 3/4 cup sugar
+- 3/4 cup granulated sugar

-- 1 teaspoon vanilla
+- 1 teaspoon pure vanilla extract

 - 1/2 teaspoon almond extract

-- 1 1/2 cups flour
+- 2 cups all-purpose flour

-- 3/4 teaspoon baking powder
+- 1/2 teaspoon baking powder

-- 21 ounces cherry pie filling (1 can)
+- 21 ounces cherry pie filling ,1 can

 - 1/2 cup powdered sugar

 - Preheat the oven to 350°F. Prepare a 9x9" pan by lining with parchment paper.In a large bowl, beat the butter and sugar together until light and fluffy.
-Add the egg, egg yolk, vanilla, and almond extract, and mix until smooth.
+Add the vanilla and almond extract.
+Mix until smooth.
 Add the flour, baking powder and salt.
 Mix until combined, scraping the sides as you mix.

 - Drop the remaining dough by small spoonful's evenly over the top of the filling, leaving space between the spoonful's.
 Bake in the preheated oven for 20-30 minutes, or until the dough on top does not indent when lightly pressed with your finger.
 Remove and let cool completely.